SAM-DEV007/ML-Web-Integration/README.md

 # About
 Website link: https://ml-integrations.onrender.com/

 ****Warning: The website is hosted on a free service platform with limited resources.
-The website may hang or crash.
+The webcam streaming may hang.
 To fully experience the website, it is recommended to clone the repository and use localhost.***

 The backend is written in Python based on Django.
 The website aims to feature most of the Machine Learning projects done by me and stack them in one place.